-Prerequisite: PSY-1010 and [PSY-1050 or PSY-3010] and [PSY-3070 or PSY-3065].
-Recommended: PSY-3070.
+Prerequisite: PSY-1010, PSY-3010, and PSY-3065.
 The purpose of this course is to provide students with an introduction to both the counseling profession and the process of counseling itself.
 Students learn about the relationship between counselor and client, theoretical approaches to counseling, and the application of intervention skills to facilitate client change.
 (Shared course in VSC)